mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 This spec does not mandate how round trip time is averaged
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The Read Preferences spec requires drivers to calculate a round trip time for each server to support the secondaryAcceptableLatencyMS option.
+The Server Selection Spec requires drivers to calculate a round trip time for each server to support the localThresholdMS option.
 That spec calls this measurement the "ping time".
 The measurement probably should be a moving average of some sort, but it is not in the scope of this spec to mandate how drivers